Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Introduction

 \item[--] If $V$ is a $G$-scheme, $V^G$ and $Z_G$ are both used to denote the fixed point locus of $G$ in $V$.

-\item[--] If $U$ is a scheme with a $G$-action, then $\hU$ is used to denote the Kirwan blowup of $U$ with respect to $G$. $\tU$ denotes the Kirwan partial desingularization of $U$.
+\item[--] If $U$ is a scheme with a $G$-action, then $\hU$ is used to denote the Kirwan blowup of $U$ with respect to $G$. $\tU$ denotes the intrinsic stabilizer reduction of $U$.
+Typically, whenever we perform a Kirwan blowup, $G$ will be connected, so we freely (and implicitly) assume this throughout.

 \item[--] If $V$ is a $G$-scheme with an equivariant bundle $F_V$ and an invariant global section $\omega_V$, $F_{\hV}$ and $\omega_{\hV}$ denote the induced bundle and global section (see Section~\ref{Kirwan blow-up}) on the Kirwan blowup $\hV$.
-Note that we follow the convention that the Kirwan partial desingularization is the result of a sequence of Kirwan blowups.
+Note that we follow the convention that the intrinsic stabilizer reduction is the result of a sequence of Kirwan blowups.

 \item[--] We often use the abbreviations DT, DM and GIT for Donaldson-Thomas, Deligne-Mumford and Geometric Invariant Theory respectively.

 \end{itemize}